hortonworks/cloudbreak/docs/azure_pre_prov.md

 # Provision prerequisites

-Note that we use the new [Azure ARM](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/) in order to launch clusters.
+We use the new [Azure ARM](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/) in order to launch clusters.
 In order to work we need to create an Active Directory application with the configured name and password and adds the permissions that are needed to call the Azure Resource Manager API.
 Cloudbreak deployer automates all this for you.

 ## Generate a new SSH key